dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &#10148; **The share of firms *without* debt ranged from 22%&ndash;32% (across all groups).**

-&#10148; **Among firms _with_ debt, Black- and Hispanic-owned firms had the highest share of businesses with &le;$50,000 in debt, while Asian- and White-owned firms had the highest share of businesses with debt \>$50,000.**
+&#10148; **Among firms _with_ debt, Black- and Hispanic-owned firms had the highest shares of businesses with &le;$50,000 in debt, while Asian- and White-owned firms had the highest shares of businesses with debt \>$50,000.**

 &#10148; **Black-owned firms were the most likely to say credit availability was a concern.**